-Simply put, the YouTube engagement rate is the percentage of people watching your videos, who interact with your channel and content.
+Simply put, the YouTube engagement rate is the percentage of people watching and interacting with your videos.
 This number includes views, likes, dislikes, comments, subscribers/unsubscribes, and shares.

 To find your average engagement rate, you have to calculate the average engagement rate of 5-10 different videos.
 The most common way to calculate engagement is by finding your rate by reach, and don’t worry, the equation isn’t too complicated.
 All you have to do is follow this equation: